GSA/challenges-and-prizes/_all-challenges/1172-reducing-disparities-in-breastfeeding-innovation-challenge.md

   **Phase 1: Identification of successful programs**

-  Submissions for Phase 1 of this competition are due by October 30, 2020 at 11:59 pm EST. The identified Official Representative (individual, team or legal entity) may apply for this competition by submitting an application by email to [BreastfeedingChallenge@hhs.gov](mailto:BreastfeedingChallenge@hhs.gov).
+  Submissions for Phase 1 of this competition are due by November 16, 2020 at 11:59 pm EST. The identified Official Representative (individual, team or legal entity) may apply for this competition by submitting an application by email to [BreastfeedingChallenge@hhs.gov](mailto:BreastfeedingChallenge@hhs.gov).
 The application for Phase 1 of the competition shall meet the following requirements:

   1. Entries must consist of PDF files with font size no smaller than 11-point Arial.